zachhannum/the-word-of-iron/manuscript/chapter_4.md

 "I...
 I don't know.
 It was just a quick glimpse."
 It was true that he didn't get a good look, but he had *felt* something.
 He couldn't explain away the feeling.
 Eerily, the wrongness had seemed familiar to him.
 That frightened him more than anything.

- "Fact is, even if someone really was there, snooping around an alleyway---while it is kinda creepy---isn't really a crime.
+ "Fact is, even if someone really was there, snooping around an alleyway—while it is kinda creepy—isn't really a crime.
 Maybe someone was just confused at the Ilrian soldier loitering in the square drinking expensive alcohol," she said, a hint of mocking in her tone."
 We should be getting back now anyways.
 We've got larger concerns.
 The council met again this morning."

 Viggo, taking one last glance back down the alley, not sure what he was hoping for, turned to go.
 They left the dark shadows of the alley, heading back into the main pavilion.